Making Expert Reasoning Learnable with Self-Distillation: Results

 \subsection{Inference Scaling and Generalization}

-In this section, we measure the impact of DAIL with the non-verifiable \texttt{e1-proof} dataset on long-CoT LRMs. \paragraph{DAIL improves efficiency reasoning.} Figure~\ref{fig:reasoning_model_efficiency} compares the performance of Qwen3-8B (think) with DAIL when varying reasoning token budgets.
-Specifically, we employ \textit{budget forcing}~\cite{muennighoff2025s1} by appending an ``end think'' token (\texttt{</think>}) after the token budget has been reached and then allowing the model an additional 2048 tokens to process the reasoning and state a final answer.
+We also measure the impact of DAIL with the non-verifiable \texttt{e1-proof} dataset on long-CoT LRMs. \paragraph{DAIL improves reasoning efficiency.} Figure~\ref{fig:reasoning_model_efficiency} compares the coverage (pass@128) of Qwen3 with DAIL when varying reasoning token budgets.
+Specifically, we employ \textit{budget forcing}~\cite{muennighoff2025s1} by appending an ``end think'' token (\texttt{</think>}) after the token budget has been reached and then prompting the model to provide a final answer that can be parsed for verification.

 We find that DAIL yields consistent improvements across benchmarks and token budgets, with the most substantial improvements under lower token budgets on more challenging benchmarks.
-Specifically across benchmarks, we find that DAIL can achieve roughly the same performance as the untrained model with $2\times$ to $4\times$ fewer tokens.
+Specifically across benchmarks, we find that DAIL can achieve roughly the same performance as the untrained model with $2\times$ fewer tokens.
 This result indicates that applying DAIL induces models to reason more efficiently.
 We attribute such efficiency to the high information density and direct problem-solving paths inherent in expert traces, which teach the model to avoid the redundant or circular reasoning patterns that typically consume the budget in standard LRMs~\cite{chen2024not, sui2025stop, cuadron2025danger}.
+Furthermore, gains in coverage tend to increase as token limits (512 $\rightarrow$ 4096) and parameter counts (Qwen3-8B $\rightarrow$ Qwen3-14B) are increased.
+This result suggests that DAIL scales well along both the test-time and parameter axes.

 \paragraph{Out-of-domain generalization.} We also explore how applying DAIL on a mathematics-centric dataset affects performance in other domains via an evaluation on GPQA-Diamond, presented in Table~\ref{tab:oo-domain}.
 Across most models and inference settings, DAIL maintains performance comparable to or better than the baseline.
 In fact, DAIL frequently outperforms the baseline, most notably achieving consistent pass@128 gains against Qwen3.
 These results suggest that the in-domain improvements yielded by DAIL do not come at the cost of catastrophic forgetting or domain overfitting.
 Rather, DAIL generally preserves or improves upon the model's fundamental reasoning capabilities.